spren9er/threeleapcontrols/README.md

 You can disable panning by setting `panEnabled` to `false`.
 Increase or decrease the speed of panning by adjusting `panSpeed`.
 You can set the number of hands with option `panHands`, i.e. the gesture is only triggered if the number of hands over your leap is equal to the specified `panHands`.
 It is possible to use a range (array of length 2), e.g. if `[1, 2]` is given, panning will be done, if one or two hands are used.
 The same goes for `panFingers`.
 If you set `panHands` to 2, then you can specify via `panRightHanded`, which hand will be used for controlling the camera.

+By default horizontal rotating is bounded to a range of π, meaning the angle between the camera-to-target vector and the y-axis is greater than 0 and less than π.
+You can modify the range by setting `rotateMin` and `rotateMax`.
+Vertical rotating is not limited.

+You can set the minimum and maximum distances for zooming with `zoomMin` and `zoomMax`.

 The default values are

 ```javascript
 // rotation